Aliases for NMRAL1 Gene

 GeneCards Summary for NMRAL1 Gene

 NMRAL1 (NmrA-Like Family Domain Containing 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Viral mRNA Translation.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
 GO annotations related to this gene include oxidoreductase activity.

 UniProtKB/Swiss-Prot for NMRAL1 Gene